-Northern white rhinos are probably the rarest of mammals at present.
+The northern white rhino is perhaps the rarest mammal at present.
 These magnificent creatures roamed freely in large parts of central Africa for hundreds of thousand years, but due to demand for rhino horn were recently poached to extinction in the wild.
-The signs of their presence in nature have not been seen since 2007 and there are only two specimens known to humans at present, both owned by the Dvůr Králové Zoo.
+Confirmed signs of their presence in nature have not been seen since 2007 and there are only two specimens known to humans at present, both owned by the Dvůr Králové Zoo.
 This fact makes us one of the main institutions involved in efforts to save the northern white rhino (NWR).

 Thanks to our advanced breeding programme that started in the 1970s, Dvůr Králové Zoo is the only animal park in the world where the northern white rhino has been bred.
 However, it was back in 2000 when the last calf was born.
 So we turned to artificial techniques of reproduction.
 We have tried inserting a hormonal implant, we have even artificially inseminated NWR females, but no pregnancy from these techniques occurred.